 - How to create a clear, goal-oriented campaign brief

-Start Building a Relationship ASAP
+Influencer Outreach Step 1: Start Building a Relationship ASAP

-As we discussed in Chapter 1’s intro to influencer marketing, strong relationships are at the heart of this marketing medium.
+Truth is, strong relationships are at the heart of this marketing medium.

 Take it from Karolis Rimkus, a successful dropshipping entrepreneur who built a trusted brand with the help of influencers:

-I tried a few methods.
+|I tried a few methods.
 There was a method where I asked straight-up: ‘How can we work together?
 What’s your price and how can you help me?
 And how can I help you?’
 That was not the best thing I’ve done.

 What worked for me was trying to make an authentic conversation.
 I would say, ‘Your content is great.
 I saw you went to an industry conference a week ago.
 How was it?’
 And just talk to them.